River Valleys CoC

 • Standardized intake or assessment for needs

-• Assistance provided based on assessed priority (urgency)
+• Help provided based on assessed priority and urgency

-• Referrals to providers in the network for housing and services
+• Referrals to providers in the network for assistance

 Housing types people can access through CE are: